ansible-community/stats-container-meetups/README.md

 ### Meetup config file

 Yaml file of white- and black-listed meetups.
-(TODO) The code actually downloads this file directly from GitHub, so just open PRs against it.
+The code actually downloads this file directly from GitHub, so just open PRs against it.

 ## Build the container